Marseille (band): History

 Their second album release, the eponymous Marseille, received radio airplay, extending their fanbase in the UK.
 Several tracks from the album featured on the "Alternative Top 20 Charts" published in Sounds magazine with other emerging new wave of British heavy metal bands such as Saxon, Def Leppard and Iron Maiden.
 Marseille were the first NWOBHM band to tour and have an album released in the United States through RCA Records.
 The band promoted their Marseille album on tour in the US with Nazareth and American south coast boogie band Blackfoot during the summer of 1980.
 The band arrived back in the UK to witness the demise of Mountain, their record and management company.
 With all their equipment still stranded in the US, the band were forced off the road and into a two-year legal battle with liquidators, which precluded them pursuing another recording contract.
 During this time, Paul Dale, Andy Charters and Neil Buchanan left the band.
-Charters moved to the US, and Buchanan started a career in television, hosting the popular CITV programme Art Attack from 1990-2007.
+Charters moved to the US, and Buchanan started a career in television, hosting the popular CITV programme Art Attack from 1990 to 2007.
 The two remaining members, Keith Knowles and Steve Dinwoodie later recruited vocalist Sav Pearse and guitarist Marc Railton from local Liverpool band Savage Lucy to complete a third album entitled Touch the Night, on the Ultra Noise label in 1984.
 A song from the album, "Walking on a Highware" became Marseille's first and only single to enter the UK Singles chart, peaking at number 98 and spending one week in the listing.
 However, lack of industry interest in the band caused this iteration of Marseille to split up soon after.
 Touch the Night was labeled by Kerrang! magazine as a closet classic that should have taken the band to higher ground.

 In 2003, a two-disc CD aptly titled Rock You Tonight became the Marseille Anthology and was released by Castle Communications, a subsidiary division of Sanctuary Records Group.
 The album, containing material from all three of Marseille's previous albums, garnered some critical acclaim being hailed "The best box set of 2003" by George Smith of Village Voice magazine.